AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-close-review-task.md

 1. Open the Review task in the Editor.
 2. In the Review panel, select the review task from the **Active tasks** list.

+    >[!NOTE]
+    >
+    > You can also open the task in the task dashboard for a more comprehensive view.
+To do this, select **Open in task dashboard** from the Options menu of any active review task.
+This opens the task details in the Assets UI.

     ![](images/review-panel-active-review-tasks.png)
 3. Select the **Task comments** panel to access and review the task level comments added by the Reviewer.